PaddlePaddle/PARL/examples/NeurIPS2020-Learning-to-Run-a-Power-Network-Challenge/README.md

 </p>

 ## Note
 We release the code with trained policy for our top submission at the moment.
-Regarding the training the code, we are still working on a technical report and will release it as soon as possible.
+Regarding the training code, we are still working on a technical report and will release it as soon as possible.